The Software ECC is a cryptographic library providing the main ECDSA and ECDH functionalities:

 INVIA is a semiconductor design house focused on embedded security.
 We deliver analog, digital and software Intellectual Properties (IPs) intended to secure Integrated Circuits (ICs).
 INVIA’s customers are the global leaders in digital security.

-INVIA was founded in 2006 by a team of smart card experts.
-INVIA's key members have more than 15 years of experience in the design and test of contact and contactless flash-based smart card products.
-Before joining INVIA, they held various positions in smart card divisions of leading multinationals.
-Based in the South of France, INVIA's R&D team comprises 60 security experts, including 15 PhDs.
+Invia was founded in 2006 by a team of smart card experts.
+Invia’s key members have more than 15 years of experience in the design and test of contact and contactless flash-based smart card products.
+Before joining Invia, they held various positions in smart card divisions of leading multinationals.
+Based in the South of France, Invia’s R&D team comprises 60 security experts, including 15 PhDs.
+Invia is a wholly-owned subsidiary of the Gemalto group since 2013.

-INVIA's customers are system integrators addressing markets where security is a key requirement: military components, EMV payment cards, conditional access (pay-TV), ID, SIM cards, secure terminals and automotive.
+Invia’s customers are system integrators addressing markets where security is a key requirement: military components, payment cards, conditional access (pay-TV), ID, SIM cards, secure terminals, medical devices, smart grid, smart home and automotive.